Angelica Mesiti

 Angelica Mesiti, Prepared Piano for Movers (Haussmann) (video still), 2012, HD video © 2026 ProLitteris, Zurich; Copyright the artist

 Prepared Piano for Movers (Haussmann) (2012) shows two movers in Paris carrying a grand piano up six flights of stairs.
-The soundtrack is a chance-based composition – inspired by John Cage, the piano was prepared by placing objects inside the instrument that create unpredictable percussive sounds with every movement.
+The soundtrack is a chance-based composition – inspired by John Cage,the piano was prepared with objects placed inside that create unpredictable percussive sounds with every movement.
 Converging with the men’s laborious efforts, this produces a musical score that reveals the grace of everyday events.

 The exhibition is curated by Tabea Panizzi.